English as a Foreign Language – EAP Extra

 - language needed to express your own voice in academic argument

-*Workshops will be held on Wednesdays throughout November and February in C222 from 3-5pm*
+*Workshops will be held on Wednesdays throughout November and February.
+Room and time TBC

 To get the maximum benefit from the workshops you should:

 - Bring examples of your writing with you to the sessions.

 - Check the NILE site for information about the workshop, and carry out any recommended preparation.

 - Be prepared to actively participate in the workshops.
 The sessions are designed to be interactive, and you will benefit more by making an active contribution.

 - Make suggestions.
 Whilst we will design a schedule of workshop topics, we welcome suggestions about things you would like us to cover.

 There is no need to register for the workshops, just come along.
 You can access the workshop NILE site by logging in and searching for EAP Extra.